PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/prefab-user-properties-audio-key-type.rst

 Audio Key property type
 ```````````````````````

-This type is like the `Asset Key property type`_ but the dialog only shows the audio assets:
+This type is like the `Asset Key property type <prefab-user-properties-asset-key-type.html>`_ but the dialog only shows the audio assets:

 .. image:: ../images/prefab-user-props-audio-key-param-09102020.webp
     :alt: Audio Key property type.